Formula Operator

 A static image displaying the Formula operator completed use case in the Module Builder.

-Here's how the completed use case looks in Express View Express View is how your end-user views you application.
+Here's how the completed use case looks in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View.:

 Static image displaying the Formula operator use case data in the DevTools Console.